holle197/BSharp/README.md

   ScriptPubKeyType is the type of address used to create different types of addresses.Legacy,SegWit etc.

-• wallet.PushTx takes 3 arguments: Destination Address (address where you send coins), Amount (the total amount of coins you send), and Fee (commission that goes to the miners).
+• wallet.PushTxAsync takes 3 arguments: Destination Address (address where you send coins), Amount (the total amount of coins you send), and Fee (commission that goes to the miners).